Chart Color Schemes

 Health performance in Burdell is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

 Burdell faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups but higher among older cohorts.
+Mortality rates and chronic condition prevalence were high, with common health conditions somewhat prevalent across all age cohorts but more so among older ones.

-Private health cover is very high at approximately 57% of the total population (around 5,085 people), compared to 52.5% in the rest of Queensland.
-The most common medical conditions are mental health issues and asthma, affecting 9.6% and 8.0% of residents respectively.
-Around 75.2% of residents claim to be completely free from medical ailments, higher than the 67.6% in the rest of Queensland.
-Health outcomes for those under 65 are better than average.
-The area has 7.5% of residents aged 65 and over (666 people), lower than the 20.4% in the rest of Queensland.
-While health outcomes among seniors present some challenges, they rank lower nationally compared to the broader population.
+Approximately 57% of Burdell's total population (~5,085 people) had private health cover, compared to 52.5% in Regional Queensland.
+The most common medical conditions were mental health issues and asthma, affecting 9.6% and 8.0% of residents respectively.
+75.2% of residents declared themselves completely clear of medical ailments, compared to 67.6% across Regional Queensland.
+Health outcomes for the under-65 population were better than average.
+The area had 7.2% of residents aged 65 and over (639 people), lower than the 20.4% in Regional Queensland.
+Health outcomes among seniors presented some challenges, ranking lower nationally than those of the broader population.

 Frequently Asked Questions - Health